 The last plot shows that the output is most similar to the semantic

 pointer bound to the current cue.
-For example, when RED
+For example, when RED and

-most similar to RED
+most similar to RED.